MATTMCCA/PWM-FAN/README.md

 | RED | BLACK | GREEN | YELLOW |

 I have no idea how old the **6D237** is, google can't find it.....
 Still works though, so I'm a happy camper.

+# Update
+Boards came today, everything turned out great.
+Fan spins, speed is adjustable.

+- I did notice, the resistors used to control min and max values from the pot arnt quite right.
+The min setting looks to be about 5% duty, max is still 100% duty, not 95% like projected.
+I'm not spinning another revision, so ill have to live with it. *The boards could be reworked, I may do that in the future*.